Here you can see the full list of changes between each Flask release.

 the request object when shutting down the request.
 This means that

-is stored in the session you can still modify it in an after
+- Session is now stored after callbacks so that if the session payload is stored in the session you can still modify it in an after request callback.

 - Blueprints now have a decorator to add custom template filters application